yandex-cloud/yc-alb-ingress-controller/README.md

 REGISTRY_ID=<registry_id> make docker-build
 REGISTRY_ID=<registry_id> make docker-push
 ```
+3. Create 2 ipv6 yandex-only ip addresses.
+One will be used for load balancer, another one will be used to communicate with dualstack cluster.
+4. Create dns AAAA record for alb ip address.
+It is needed for grpc tests

 Note: image name will be set to `cr.yandex/${REGISTRY_ID}/ingress-ctrl:$(git rev-parse HEAD)`
-3. Create an authorized service account key.
+5. Create an authorized service account key.
 [Instructions](https://cloud.yandex.com/en/docs/cli/operations/authentication/service-account).
    This account will be used by controller to create/update balancer, it must have following roles:
    `editor` on the load-balancer(s) folder
    `certificate-manager.certificates.downloader` on the TLS certificates folder
-4. Set environment variables or pass them with the Makefile commands as in the example below:
+6. Set environment variables or pass them with the Makefile commands as in the example below:
    `FOLDER_ID` - folder for ingress controller cloud resources
    `KEY_FILE` - path to the authorized service account key (see above)
    `REGISTRY_ID` - container registry with controller images (see above)
+   `ALB_IP` - ipv6 yandex-only address for alb (see above)
+   `CLUSTER_IP` - ipv6 yandex-only address for k8s cluster (see above)
+   `GRPC_HOST` - name of dns record to alb ip (see above)
-5. Install CRD into K8s cluster
+7. 8.Install CRD into K8s cluster
 ```
 make install
 ```